-Siyata also launched the CP250 tablet/DVR connected vehicle 4G device which is built for cellular voice calls, Push-to-Talk Over Cellular ("PoC"), data, and navigation with a built-in DVR camera and more.
+Siyata launched the innovative CP250 tablet/DVR connected vehicle 4G device, which is built for cellular voice calls, Push-to-Talk Over Cellular ("PoC"), data, and navigation with a built-in DVR camera and more.
 This device was designed to be installed on the dash or mounted on a windshield, specifically for lighter commercial vehicles such as taxis, vans and delivery trucks.
 The 5" wide screen display tablet-based design ensures better communication capabilities for professional drivers.

-In addition, Siyata manufactures, markets, and sells Uniden® cellular signal boosters and accessories for homes, buildings, manufacturing facilities and vehicles with poor cell coverage across Canada and the United States.
+Siyata also manufactures, markets, and sells Uniden® cellular signal boosters and accessories for homes, buildings, manufacturing facilities and vehicles with poor cell coverage across Canada and the United States.
+This vehicle vertical in this portfolio well compliments the UV350 vehicle smartphone as the company begins to get sales of the UV350 bundled with the Uniden vehicle boosters.